-Effective September 1, 2019, for employers with 11 or more employees, and effective September 1, 2021, for all employers, the bill prohibits employers from:
+Hiring practices - limitations on criminal history inquiries - exceptions - enforcement - appropriation.
+Effective September 1, 2019, for employers with 11 or more employees, and effective September 1, 2021, for all employers, employers are prohibited from:

 - Advertising that a person with a criminal history may not apply for a position;

 - Placing a statement in an employment application that a person with a criminal history may not apply for a position; or

 - Inquiring about an applicant's criminal history on an initial application.

 An employer may obtain a job applicant's publicly available criminal background report at any time.

 An employer is exempt from the restrictions on advertising and initial employment applications when:

 - The law prohibits a person who has a particular criminal history from being employed in a particular job;

 - The employer is participating in a program to encourage employment of people with criminal histories; or

 - The employer is required by law to conduct a criminal history record check for the particular position.